mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 — Cr500

 SUPPRESSOR

 A suppressor can be added to any non-automatic slug thrower, masking the sound produced by firing.
 A suppressor adds the Silent trait to a weapon.

 Item TL Effect Kg Cost
-Suppressor 8 Adds Silent trait to non- automatic slug thrower
+Suppressor 8 Adds Silent trait to non-automatic slug thrower

 — Cr250